-House prices continue to rise in Slovak Republic
+House prices are rising strongly in Slovak Republic

-All other regions also saw robust house price increases.
+All other regions also saw robust house price increases, except Kosice.

 The housing boom in Slovakia lasted from 2006 to Q2 2008.
 The surge stopped in late 2008, and in following years prices either fell or only increased a little.

-House prices in Slovakia are expected to continue rising this year.
+House prices in Slovakia are expected to continue rising during the remainder of the year.
 Property demand, both from local and from foreign investors, is surging, according to local property experts.

 There are no legal restrictions on foreigners buying buildings in Slovakia.